jonthysell/HawKeys/README.md

 *Option 1: HawKeys Standalone (Recommended):*

-1. Download the latest HawKeys.exe file from https://github.com/jonthysell/HawKeys/releases/latest
+1. Download the latest HawKeys.zip file from https://github.com/jonthysell/HawKeys/releases/latest
+2. Extract the zip file
-2. Double-click HawKeys.exe
+3. Double-click HawKeys.exe

 You should now see HawKeys running in your system tray.